 People who have criticised this or that alternative therapy without first-hand experience of it have always been dismissed by believers as ill-informed; the argument usually is “this guy does not know what he is talking about”.
 Thus criticism from the outside was hardly ever taken seriously by those who needed it most.
 Yet it would be difficult to dismiss my arguments on such grounds: I can demonstrate that I have first-hand experience and know what I am talking about.
 I am clearly not an outsider.

 People who criticise alternative medicine tend to claim that all of it is unscientific rubbish which we should discard.
 However, I am not convinced that this opinion is correct.
 I aim to adhere to the principles of evidence-based medicine and know that they can be applied to alternative medicine as much as to any other area of healthcare.
 This means that I will not dismiss everything that comes under the umbrella of alternative medicine.
 Our research has shown some treatments to work for some conditions, and where this is the case, I will always say so.

 What follows is, I think, quite simple: this blog will differ from other blogs on the subject.
-It will provide critical evaluation because, in my view, this is what is needed.
+It will provide critical evaluation because, in my view (and here I will express my views, not those of my Uni or anyone else), this is what is needed.
 But it will not engage in wholesale alternative medicine-bashing.
 Most importantly, it will provide comments and perspectives that are based on many years of conducting and publishing research in this area.